Chaebol: Government-led reforms and the 2008 crisis

 President Roh Moo Hyun pushed for even more extensive reform.
 His administration passed stringent regulations on fraudulent accounting, stock manipulation, and irregular wealth succession.
 Chaebols were forced to improve objectivity on their board of directors.
 Rather than having the decision-makers be insiders, affiliates, or family members, chaebols were expected to hold representation that reflected the interests of investors, especially minority shareholders who gained a significant number of rights.
 As a result, it became easier for chaebols to raise capital through equity rather than riskier debt.
 This is because the new transparency laws and restructuring boosted investor confidence from abroad.
+The Roh Moo-hyun administration also took steps to strengthen oversight and enhance transparency of corporations and chaebols.
+Specifically, it revised the Monopoly Regulation and Fair Trade Act (the Monopoly Regulation and Fair Trade Act).
+It also enacted the Securities Class Action Act.
+Furthermore, it revised the Inheritance Tax and Gift Tax Acts, demonstrating efforts to improve the governance, investment structure, and disclosure practices of chaebols.
+However, some argue that the pace of reform slowed in the latter half of his term, and the total investment limit system was never fully implemented.

 Regulation

 Some competition laws were passed to attempt to limit the expansion of chaebol: